-Students who qualify for free or reduced price meals are able to get one complete breakfast and lunch for free or reduced price per day.
+Students who qualify for free or reduced-price meals are able to get one complete breakfast and lunch for free or reduced-price per day.
 (NPS waives the reduced price fee.)

-Included in a LUNCH (free, reduced or full price) is:
+Included in a lunch (free, reduced, or full price) is:

-- One Entree Any choice, including Salad Bar - o "Entrée" is the protein item and grain item (usually together, ie: hamburger on bun) - Fruits & Vegetables We don't limit (within reason) and we encourage students to take LOTS - Milk, 8 oz.
+- One Entree (Any choice) - "Entrée" is the protein item and grain item (usually together, ie: hamburger on bun) - Fruits & Vegetables We don't limit (within reason) and we encourage students to take LOTS - Milk, 8 oz.
 1%, Fat-free, Fat-free Chocolate, Lactaid (for documented lactose intolerant students) - Dessert if it is on the menu for the day (usually once a week)

-A la carte items are available at Pollard FOR SALE and are NOT included in the lunch price:
+A la carte items are available at the elementary schools FOR SALE and are NOT included in the lunch price:

-- 2nd Entrée

-- Healthy snack choices (baked chips, whole grain/low fat cookies)

-- 8 oz. or 16 oz. water
+- 8 oz. water

 - 4 oz. yogurt

 - 8 oz. milk (if purchased as a 2nd milk or if a student has not purchased a school lunch)